Jicama Corn Black Bean Salad

 • Peel and cut jicama into small ½ inch cubes.

-• In a medium bowl combine jicama, roasted corn, black beans, tomatoes, and red onions.
+• In a medium bowl, combine jicama, roasted corn, black beans, tomatoes, and red peppers.

 • Add olive oil, garlic powder, salt, vinegar, and lime juice to the bowl with the other salad ingredients and gently toss to combine.

-• Serve with chips or as a topping to fish, chicken, or tacos.
+• Serve with homemade tortilla chips or as a topping to fish, chicken, or tacos.

 Notes